ahmadawais/Woo-Keep-The-Change/readme.txt

 Stable tag: 2.0.2
 License: GPL v2.0

 eCommerce Keep The Change plugin helps online store owners keep the change :) i.e., Round the Total to $50 instead of $49.28.
+It's that easy.

 == Description ==